madhurih/Musix-Service-Using-mysql/README.md

-Musix application using h2 database..
+Musix application using mysql database..